-1997).
-Disappearance of the communist regime and the CMEA agreement (Council of Mutual Economic Assistance) caused a major decline in exports, mainly due to characteristics of Romanian products exported (less processed products, poor quality and delivered under conditions that did not fit to new destinations, especially, that were produced based on low efficiency criteria).
-However, the imports and exports, showed an increasing trend during the analyzed period.
-International liberalization in the '90s and sudden orientation to countries with market economies, allowed a rapid increase in foreign trade volume of these economies in transition, their degree of openness and diversification is today close to level existing in Western Europe (Havrylyshyn and Al-Atrash, 1998).
-Thus, it was found that in some studies, the evolution of international trade during the transition was characterized by two general trends, namely: a of trade towards reorientation countries' markets, mainly the European Union, was a continuous increase balance of payments deficit, (Zaman C., 1999), a phenomenon particularly evident in the years after 2000.
-However, the last five years have shown that the trade share of EU markets in transition countries is already comparable with that of Western European countries like Greece or Spain (Brenton, 1999).
+the trade share of EU markets in transition countries is already comparable with that of Western European countries like Greece or Spain (Brenton, 1999).
 For these reasons, it was tried different methods of recovery and to encourage exports, on different branches.
 Still, other authors (Kaminski, Wang and Winters, 1996) argue that alone trade liberalization does not improve overall performance of the economy, even if it is accompanied by significant changes in the national currency.
 Therefore, it is estimated that improving trade conditions depend on: i) price liberalization (bringing the price of the products analyzed in this document has been felt since 2006, especially in import prices for the "live animals" and the export prices for the same period, have shrunk since 2008, but in 2010, reappeared largest differences between prices in the categories mentioned), ii) reducing inflation and iii) the reduction of state control over economy thus encouraging private initiative (Zaman C., 1999).

 Regarding the methods used in this paper, we mention the analysis of the dynamics of Romania's total imports and exports, but also with EU countries and their balances that these exchanges are present (a strongly negative balance was recorded since 2005 and reaches a maximum in 2008).
 Also it was made an analysis of imports by country breaking down by origins and destinations of their exports and gross domestic product (GDP).
 At the same time, were calculated and analyzed a series of index that make considerations in trade.
 Here we mentioned, the average rate of growth for imports, exports and some investment categories, and also we have shown the degree of dependence between these items.
 There were calculated and interpreted indices such as the index of openness of the economy in Romania, which allowed us to do analysis of the permissiveness of the Romanian economy to foreign trade.
-Then other indices were taken into account, such as specialization index (Is) for "Live animals" category, which is calculated as a ratio between share of country's product categories (Xii) in total exports of the country (total Xii) and the share of this specific category (Xi EU) in total EU exports (Xi EU total).
+Then other indices were taken into account, such as specialization index (Is) "Live animals" category. for which is calculated as a ratio between share of country's product categories (X{ii}) in total exports of the country (total X{ij}) and the share of this specific category (X_i EU) in total EU exports (X_i EU total).
 Also, it was calculated and analyzed the index of the geographical reorientation for the EU regions and four other trading partners.
-For trade analysis, we used indicators reflecting the extent to which Romania's foreign trade experienced a geographical realignment, expressing the cumulative changes in the quantities imported / exported between two consecutive periods in relation to total imports / exports corresponding to the previous period.
-These changes are expressed in absolute terms in order to reflect the cumulative effect of moving from one market to another (C. Zaman, Geographical 1999). reorientation international trade of a country corresponds to a low level of the index.
+For trade analysis, we used indicators reflecting the extent to which Romania's foreign trade experienced geographical realignment, а expressing the cumulative changes in the quantities imported / exported between two consecutive periods in relation to total imports / exports corresponding to the previous period.
+These changes are expressed in absolute terms in order to reflect the cumulative effect of moving from one market to another (C. Zaman, 1999).
+Geographical reorientation of international trade of a country corresponds to a low level of the index.
 This reorientation is done when the transition shows stability after a number of periods during of which the quantitative exchanges were significant.
 Thus, more the index value decreases faster, more the geographical stabilization is faster.
 (Socol M. and C. Dinu, 2006)